dippio/windowsAutoReinstall/README.md

 using a package manager is just more comfortable and quicker for me

 ## what it does
-installs sudo via scoop and a bunch of other programs via chocolatey (and also installs the package managers in question)
+installs a bunch of programs and tools via chocolatey (also installs the package manager in question)

 ## how to use
-run 'install.ps1' (not as superuser though)
+run 'install.ps1' as admin

 accept any admin requests that pop up